 South Greenland - Day 3 : Tough, warm and mosquitoes

-Today was the first day hiking over my route.
+This day would be my first full day of hiking.
 I needed to climb much right away.
-In addition to my GPS I carried a detailed map, but it was still hard to judge how tough certain sections would be.
+Besides my GPS I carried a detailed map, but it was still difficult to judge in advance how tough certain sections would be.
 It was also pretty warm and filled with mosquitoes.
-I had started climbing a few hundred meters too soon and ended up in between bushes.
+I started climbing and ended up in between bushes.
 Those were extremely thick, making it nearly impossible to walk.
-Only when I got a bit higher up the mountain they became low enough for me too see that I was in the wrong place.
+Only when I got a bit higher up the mountain they became low enough for me too see that I was in the wrong place, I had started climbing a few hundred meters too soon.
 The descent back to the correct route was very steep and filled with loose rocks.
 I was a bit worried I might slip and break my ankle 2 hours into the hike.
 Fortunately that didn't happen and I made it over the mountain ridge.
 Now I had a better feeling for the scale of the map.

-The next part involved navigation through a relatively flat terrain filled with small lakes.
-As the map had been made in the '80's many of the lakes had changed shape, didn't exist anymore, or where here in real life but not on the map.
-Because the landscape looked the same in all directions I walked a bit off course over several hours, but managed to still keep heading roughly in the right direction.
+The next part involved navigation through relatively flat terrain filled with small lakes.
+As the map had been made in the '80's many of the lakes had changed shape, didn't exist anymore, or existed in real life but not on the map.
+Because the landscape looked pretty much the same in all directions I walked a bit off course over several hours, but still headed in roughly in the right direction.

 Walking through this and uphill for several hundred meters was not a lot of fun

-Because of all the heat, climbing, mosquitoes, and navigation I was pretty tired at 17:00, but still wanted to walk the extra kilometer to get back on the route as I had planned it.
+Because of all the heat, climbing, mosquitoes, and navigation I was pretty tired at 17:00, but still wanted to walk the extra kilometer to get back on my intended route.
 First I needed to cross some hills.
-Everytime I crossed one I would think I was back, but only found out there was an even higher hill behind it.
-Eventually I was where I needed to be and called it a day.
+Everytime I crossed one I thought I was back on the route, only to discover that there was an even higher hill behind it.
+Eventually I was certain I was where I needed to be and called it a day.
 I pitched the tent next to a nice lake, where it of course was teaming with mosquitoes.
-I did have a mosquito net in my tent, but as soon as it was pitched it was already filled with them.
-Today had been a very tough day, but also the part with the most altimeters.
+I did have a mosquito net in my tent, but as soon as my tent was pitched it was already filled with the flying bugs.
+This day had been very tough, partly due to some navigation difficulties, but mostly because this was the section of my route with the most height difference.
 I drank as much as I could and tried to rest.
 It was 22 degrees in my tent and as it didn't get dark I had a hard time falling asleep.

-Tomorrow's route would be more flat and easier to navigate.
+The next day, the route would be more level and easier to navigate.
 I forced myself to eat as much as possible, during which I kept forgetting I was wearing a mosquito headnet.
-I figured by the time I would get back to the Netherlands I would have developed some strange habit of moving an invisible mosquito net aside every time I try to take a bite.
+I figured by the time I would get back home I would have developed a strange habit of moving an invisible mosquito net aside every time I tried to take a bit.

 The mosquito net was necessary